 Grantor further reserves a perpetual, nonexclusive easement for pedestrian ingress and egress for access over and across a portion of the lands herein conveyed to a cemetery, retained by Grantor, and situated easterly of the proposed northerly extension of Dempsey Mayo Road (the "Cemetery Easement").
-The Cemetery Easement is more particularly described in Exhibit "C".
-It is the express intent of this reservation to provide pedestrian access between the cemetery and Miccosukee Road, with the majority of the Cemetery Easement falling within the proposed northerly extension of Dempsey Mayo Road awful claims of all persons whomsoever
+The Cemetery Easement is more particulary described in Exhibit "C".
+It is the express intent of this reservation to provide pedestrian access between the cemetery and Miccosukee Road, with the majority of the Cemetery Easement falling within the proposed northerly extension of Dempsey Mayo Road

-AND the said Grantor does hereby fully warrant the title to said land, and will defend the same against the
+AND the said Grantor does hereby fully warrant the title to said land, and will defend the same against the awful claims of all persons whomsoever $\begin{array}{c}

+R980078147 \\

+RECORDED IN \\

+REC$